 It is the policy of College of the Mainland to provide an educational, employment, and business environment free of discrimination based on age, race, color, religion, national origin, gender, disability, genetic information or veteran status.
 Board of Trustees, administrators, faculty, staff, and other agents of the College will not engage in conduct constituting unlawful harassment, discrimination, sexual violence, dating violence, domestic violence, or stalking.

 Students who have a grievance concerning the interpretation, application or claimed violation of their rights as COM students, or believe they have been discriminated against on the basis of age, disability, national origin, race, religion, veteran status, or sex including sexual harassment, have the opportunity to seek resolution of such a grievance.
-The student grievance/complaint procedures are outlined in the student handbook, www.com.edu/student-services/student-handbook.
+Retaliation against anyone involved in the grievance and/or complaint process is a violation of College District policy and is prohibited.

-Any student who has a complaint concerning COM’s management or conduct of Title IX, HEA programs or the advertising or promoting of its educational programs, has the opportunity to seek resolution of such complaint by contacting the student Title IX Coordinator, Dr. Vicki Stanfield, Vice President for Student Services, 409-933-8213.
+Any student who has a complaint concerning COM’s management or conduct of Title IX, Higher Education Act of 1965 (HEA) programs or the advertising or promoting of its educational programs, has the opportunity to seek resolution of such complaint by contacting Dr. Vicki Stanfield, Vice President of Student Services, at 409-933-8213.

 Student's Role in Institutional Decision-Making

 Students are encouraged to participate in COM's governance, strategic planning, and decision-making processes.
 There are a number of ways that this participation can occur.
 The Student Government Association (SGA) which is made up of the leadership of all student clubs and organizations, meets monthly.
 Students also serve on a number of standing and ad-hoc committees.